le-harivansh/nestradamus/README.md

 ### Test configuration

-The test configuration are expected to be in a `.env.test` file.
+The test configuration is expected to be in a `.env.test` file.
 You create a new `.env.test` file by copying the `.env.example` file, and changing any environment variable as needed.

 ```shell
 cp .env.example .env.test
 ```

 **Note**: When running tests, the environment variables from `.env.test` should be used to configure the _docker containers_ if the environment variables for the containers differ between the environment files.
-As a consequence, the containers need to be started using:
+As a consequence when testing the application, the containers need to be started using:

 ```shell
 docker compose up --env-file .env.test